 4. Put a Premium on Individual and Team Productivity

-The best way to beat depression to the ground is having a productive mindset.
+The best way to beat depression to the ground is to have a productive mindset.
 To have this, you have to set your eyes on the real prize.

 Lead by example.
-Your underlings will get pumped up if they see their superior trying to carry the team.
-To attain high team morale, never give up on every single member of your team just like how you’re combating depression.
+Your underlings will get pumped up if they see their superiors trying to carry the team.
+To attain high team morale, never give up on every single member of your team, just like how you’re combating depression.

 Your success – and theirs – largely hinge on your hands.
 Never let depression get the best of you.

 5. Know and Assess Your Stressors

 For a leader who’s depressed, monitoring employee progress and dealing with their workload becomes twice (or thrice) as hard.
 What was once a gleeful job became a bludgeoning task.